 The next photo could be on any Florida beach but was actually on Holmes Beach on Anna Maria Island.
 Typically great blue herons fly away when you get too close to them but this picture is a testament to how laid back Anna Maria Island beach is.

-McCool Travel tip: Florida Gulf Coast beaches like Indian Rocks Beach, Anna Maria Island, and Siesta Key are perfect for sunset pictures.
+McCool Travel tip: Florida Gulf Coast beaches like Indian Rocks Beach, Anna Maria Island, and Siesta Key are perfect for Gulf Coast sunset pictures.
 In fact, see below for a whole section of sunset Instagram spots in Florida.
 Florida Gulf beaches are also perfect locations for some of the best Gulf Coast Restaurants and Chefs

 Fantastic Florida Sunset Locations